danielhdezller/weather-sensor/README.md

 $ docker-compose up
 ```

+## Swagger:

+After running it you can find the Swagger documentation at: http://localhost:3000/docs#/

 ## Steps to run the Tests:

 - if you haven't already: copy `.env.example` to `.env` at the project folder level.